seeralans/noty-vt/areas/nssde.typ

 ]

 == Quasi-steady-state approximation for the switching variable.

-We want to study the stochastic dynamics for a small but non zero $epsilon$, so we will introduce an intermediate timescale $delta$ suc= Quasi-steady-state approximation for the switching variable.

-From @eq-lam-sde, it is self evident that the switching variable $lambda_t$ evolves on a faster time scale compared to the state variable $x_t$ when near the discontinuity set.
-As discussed in @sec-background, the so-called sliding dynamics are obtained by rescaling time,

-the taking steady-state value of the switching variable, obtain by solving the algebraic

 We want to study the stochastic dynamics for a small but non zero $epsilon$, so we will introduce an intermediate timescale $delta$ suchh that